 -

 Vendor choice & fit: Ensure vendor understands manufacturing, region, multi‑country demand.
-At KanhaSoft we always say: “If they ask you to change your process rather than adapt their tool—walk away.”
+A useful rule: if a vendor asks you to change your process to fit their tool — walk away.

 Here’s a practical step‑by‑step roadmap we use: